Bri4nHoll4nd/secure-nfc-asset-tracking/README.md

 Copyright (c) 2026 Brian, Bri4nHoll4nd.
 All rights reserved.

-This source code is provided for viewing and personal reference only.
+This source code is made publicly available for portfolio review and personal reference only.

-You may not copy, modify, distribute, sublicense, or use this code in any project without explicit written permission from the author.
+You may view the code, but you may not copy, modify, distribute, sublicense, or use it in any project without explicit written permission from the author.